mikegoubeaux/rixens-esphome/README.md

 This is written and tested for the [Rixen's MCS7 hardware](https://rixens.com/collections/mcs-7-hydronic-system-documents).
 The CAN interface is pointed out on page 10 of the Rixen's [MCS7 Installation Manual](https://rixens.com/collections/mcs-7-hydronic-system-documents).

-**NOTE:** This configuration assumes the presence of the engine preheat loop AND pump.
+**NOTE:** This configuration assumes the presence of the engine heat loop AND preheat pump.
 To successfully use this configuration, you will very likely need to make modifications.
 See notes below.

 ![Screenshot 2024-01-31 at 10 08 05 AM](https://github.com/mikegoubeaux/rixens-esphome/assets/9661510/394ea22f-41c4-4714-8a11-c7cb545bdce4)